 What is a sensitivity label?

 Every organization handles data that has different levels of sensitivity.
-Some of it is suitable for public consumption like press releases; some is confidential to the organization, like intellectual property (IP), M&A, HR information; and other data is subject to regulatory requirements, such as personally identifiable information (PII), healthcare data (PHI), government and defense data like CUI.
+Some of it is suitable for public consumption, like press releases; some is confidential to the organization, like intellectual property (IP), M&A, and HR information; and other data is subject to regulatory requirements, such as personally identifiable information (PII), healthcare data (PHI), government and defense data like CUI.
 Microsoft sensitivity labels help you classify and identify your data according to its risk profile.

 The sensitivity label feature in Microsoft Purview Information Protection (MPIP) has several benefits, including:

 - Support for custom classifications to meet your organization’s unique requirements for categorizing the different levels of sensitive content it stores and handles.

 - Allows third-party apps and services to read and leverage the labels using clear text stored in the metadata of tagged files and emails.

 - Persistent sensitivity labels stay with the content no matter where it is stored or saved.

 How are sensitivity labels applied in Microsoft Office 365?